Automatic backups via ISP Client Acceptor (CAD) or via Crontab/Schedule

 init or systemd

-Check which startup type is applicable for your computer.
+Check which start type applies to your computer.

-For the automatic start of the CAD on your machine save the file dsmcad file into the file
+To automatically start the CAD on your machine, save the file dsmcad to the file

 /etc/init.d/dsmcad.

-Set the permissions of this file as follows:
+Set the rights for this file as follows:

 chmod 500 /etc/init.d/dsmcad